-Appendix 1: California Commercial Fisherman Apprenticeship Program (CCFAP) Registration Guide & Prerequisite Checklist identification.
+Appendix 1: California Commercial Fisherman Apprenticeship Program (CCFAP) Registration Guide & Prerequisite Checklist

 Thank you for your interest in becoming a California Commercial Fishing Apprentice!
-Please complete the requirements outlined in this document by January 8, 2024.
+Please complete the requirements outlined in this document at least three weeks before the start of the shore-based training.
 Contact us at seacareers@ucsd.edu if you encounter any issues completing the prerequisites by this deadline.